freaksavior/apachedomainparser/README.md

 Options now include

 --verbosedomain

 Show verbose output for domain checks

 --verboselog

-Show verbose output for log file checks')
+Show verbose output for log file checks

 --verboseall

 Show all verbose outputs from above

 --domain

 Specify a domain to search for, or leave empty to search all domains

 --daterange

 Specify a date range in format dd/mm/yyyy-dd/mm/yyyy (default is last 24 hours)')